darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/1-Face Detection/README.md

    - In the Search field, type _ses_, and then select “AmazonSESFullAccess”.
    - In the Search field, type _cog_, and then select “AmazonCognitoPowerUser”.
 7. Click “Next: Review” (at the bottom of the screen).
-8. In the “Role name” text box, type AI_ML_Lambda_Role
+8. In the “Role name” text box, type DL-Lambda-Role
 9. Click “Create role” (at the bottom of the screen).

 ### Create Lambda Function